 - All baselines and measurements saved to a central database

 As a result, the company was awarded an Uptime Award for “Best Emerging Maintenance Reliability Program.”
 It also reached targeted maintenance expense reductions in the first full year of operation (a large part due to global transparency of parts inventory) and improved its proactive approach to maintenance, producing a wave of preventive maintenance initiatives.
-Most importantly for its customers, the initiative has contributed to the company’s ongoing improvements in response time, reliability and quality.
+Most importantly for its customers, the initiative has contributed to its ongoing improvements in response time, reliability, and quality.

-To learn more about the importance of proactive maintenance, view this webinar on the evolution of proactive maintenance.
+To learn more about the importance of proactive maintenance, contact us to speak with a specialist.